daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 Some tank combat foci involve a physical transformation that grants additional protection, and others rely on specialized training, use tools like shields ou heavy armor, ou provide the ability to heal incredibly fast.
 The kinds of physical transformation that a tank focus provides, if any, vary widely.
 A focus might turn a character's skin to stone, reinforce their body with metal, turn them into a monstrous being, make them so big it becomes harder to hurt them, and so on.

-**Connection:** Choose four relevant connections from the Focus Connections list.
+**Connexion:** Choisissez quatre connexions pertinentes dans la liste des Connections de Motivation.

-**Additional Equipment:** Any object necessary to maintain a physical transformation (such as a tool for repair if partly robotic, a shield ou other defensive tool used if skilled, ou possibly some kind of amulet ou serum).
+**Equipement Supplémentaire:** Any object necessary to maintain a physical transformation (such as a tool for repair if partly robotic, a shield ou other defensive tool used if skilled, ou possibly some kind of amulet ou serum).
 Some tank combat foci don't require anything to gain ou retain their benefits.

-**Minor Effect Suggestions:** +2 to Armor for a few rounds.
+**Suggestions d'Effet Mineur:** +2 to Armor for a few rounds.

-**Major Effect Suggestions:** Regain 2 points to Might Pool.
+**Suggestions d'Effet Majeur:** Regain 2 points to Might Pool.

-The following are examples and not meant to provide a complete list of all possible foci in this category.
+La liste ci-après ne sont que des exemples et n'est pas une liste complète de toutes les Motivations possibles pour cette catégorie.

 * Demeure dans la pierre
 * Brandit un Bouclier Exotique